- Guaranteed for 2 full months

-Let me start out by saying I’m an amateur photography.
+Let me start out by saying I’m an amateur photographer.
 I always loved taking photos but I didn’t buy my first SLR (a D80) until 2007.
-Since then I’ve mostly done landscape/nature photography and I’ve slowly upgraded my gear (to a D300s) and I’m starting to branch out and try new things. \
+Since then I’ve mostly done landscape/nature photography and I’ve slowly upgraded my gear (to a D300s) and I’m starting to branch out and try new things.

 Lately I’ve really enjoyed looking at portrait/model photos on Flickr so I thought I would give it a try.
 I convinced 2 of my friends to model for me and we went over to Stanford University for a couple hours of fun.

 1. Background is key!
 Keep it simple: in fact, keep it even more simple than you think.
 I thought I was using easy backgrounds but often there’s tiny things (like trash bins) that can be really detracting (see below).

 Also, don’t forget that bright spots show up in between tree/shrub leaves and those can be really distracting.
 Try to find something with a solid background.
 Also, try to find a background that leads into the model, by using columns, a hallway, stairs, something which can spruce up the photo a bit.